aakll/Titanic-Survivors-Predictor/README.md

 While the accuracy is already promising, this project focuses on learning the workflow — **further optimization will be done in future updates**.

 ## 📈 Future Improvements
-- Perform additional feature engineering (e.g., family size grouping, cabin grouping).
+- Perform additional feature engineering (e.g., family size grouping).
 - Apply advanced hyperparameter tuning for all models.
 - Try more ensemble methods like **Gradient Boosting** or **Stacking**.
 - Improve data preprocessing steps.